jaym/lsrv/README.md

   allow ip ranges and it's probably worth checking we remain in those bounds
 - There is a lack for configuration.
 A lot of things like the TLD, start ip, state file location, etc are hard coded
+- The CLI only allows creating ip addresses that forward to 127.0.0.1.
+This is purely a limitation of the CLI interface.
+The server doesn't care